attadanta/energyplus-io/README.md

 ESO eso = new ESOParser().parseFile(in);
 ```

+# Data Model

-Objects in those files are represented by `Item`s.
+Lines in the EPlus files are represented by `Item`s.
 Each `Item` has a list of
 `Field`s.
-Specialisations of the `Field` interface provide further accessors,
+Specializations of the `Field` interface provide further accessors,
 e.g. field annotations in the case of ESO items.

+The EnergyPlus output format can be explored with a `DataTable` instance.
+Once
+initialized, it exposes `TimeSeries` for each variable in the output.
+Each time
+series is associated with the environment the variable is reported in and
+contains a list of `Measurement`s.
+See the package `data` for more information
+on ESO postprocessing.

 # Official Documentation